Management Transfer Program

-Community housing is one of the 3 ways social housing is provided in NSW.
+Community housing is one of the three ways social housing is provided in NSW.
 The other ways are through public housing and Aboriginal housing.
-The 3 streams of social housing are provided through a single system - Housing Pathways - which has one application form and one housing register for applicants.
+The three streams of social housing are primarily accessed through a single system - Housing Pathways - which has one application form and one housing register for applicants.

 - Benefits of community housing providers

 - Community housing eligibility

 - Community housing tenants’ rights